lawrenceyolland/git-search/README.md

 # Testing out the Github API with React.

-Simple search function for users and repositories on GitHub.
+Simple search function to browse users and repositories on GitHub.